Cancún: City layout

 Cancún's mainland or downtown area has diverged from the original plan; development is scattered around the city.
-The remaining undeveloped beach and lagoon front areas outside the hotel zone are now under varying stages of development, in Punta Sam and Puerto Juarez to the north, continuing along Bonampak and south toward the airport along Boulevard Donaldo Colosio.
-One development abutting the hotel zone is Puerto Cancún; also Malecon Cancún is another large development.
+The remaining undeveloped beach and lagoon front areas outside the Hotel Zone are now under varying stages of development, in Punta Sam and Puerto Juarez to the north, continuing along Bonampak and south toward the airport along Boulevard Donaldo Colosio.
+One development abutting the Hotel Zone is Puerto Cancún; Malecon Cancún is another large development.

 Climate

 Cancún has a tropical climate, specifically a tropical wet and dry climate (Köppen Aw), with little temperature difference between months, but pronounced rainy and dry seasons.
 The city is hot year-round, and moderated by onshore trade winds, with an annual mean temperature of 27.1 C. Unlike inland areas of the Yucatán Peninsula, sea breezes restrict high temperatures from reaching 36 C on most afternoons.
 Annual rainfall is around 1340 mm, falling on 115 days per year.

-The rainy season runs from May through late October, when hot temperatures, high humidity, and quick, but intense summer thundershowers are common.
-The dry season normally begins in December and runs through April, when more temperate conditions occur as the northeast trade winds bring northerly breezes, sunshine, and relative humidity is lowest.
-The hotel zone juts into the Caribbean Sea and is therefore surrounded by ocean keeping daytime temperatures around 1 to 2 C-change cooler.
-Windspeeds are higher than at the airport located some distance inland, which is the official meteorological station for Cancún, averages as shown below.
+The rainy season runs from late August through November, and the dry season runs from November through April.
+The hurricane season runs from June through November.
+The Hotel Zone juts into the Caribbean Sea and is therefore surrounded by ocean keeping daytime temperatures around 1 to 2 C-change cooler.
+Windspeeds are higher than at the airport located some distance inland, which is the official meteorological station for Cancún; averages are shown below.

 Thanks to the Yucatán current continually bringing warm water from further south, the sea temperature is always very warm, with lows of 79 °F in winter and highs of 84 °F in summer.